mdeand/language-design/doc/The Road to Ribbon.md

 address spaces, a setup that is straightforward to implement with Ribbon's [[Toolkit API]].

+Finally, if the syntax of the language can be extended, how does the compiler know which "dialect" of Ribbon a file is written in?
+A simple file-traversal based compilation model is possible, but my experience with other languages has shown it to be counter productive at times, particularly for a multi-threaded compiler architecture.
+Additionally, if making your own [[Domain Specific Languages|DSL]] is a common and encouraged practice, how do we mitigate the kind of community fragmentation problems that have plagued [[LISP]]?

+The solution I chose was to address both of these issues at once: make the unit of compilation fully explicit.
+In Ribbon, code is organized into [[Modules]].
+Each module is defined by a manifest file that statically declares its source files, its dependencies, and the language extensions it uses.
+This provides the compiler with a predictable, static context for parsing and compiling a dynamically extensible language.

 Ribbon is the culmination of this journey.
-It’s a language designed to be a powerful, high-performance systems language for hosts, and a safe, robust, and easy-to-use extension language for guests, all within a single, unified framework.
+It’s a language designed to be a powerful, high-performance systems language for hosts; and a safe, robust, and easy-to-use extension language for guests.
+All within a single, unified framework.